 - A deliberative approach to decision-making is advantageous, but too much deliberation can cause leaders to become indecisive and unable to advance organizational goals.

-- Leaders should also avoid becoming over-decisive, taking an inflexible approach to their decisions and refusing to adapt when new information is gained.
+- Leaders should also avoid becoming over-decisive, taking an inflexible approach to their decisions and refusing to adapt when new information comes to light.

-- The most successful resilience strategies are the ones that turn inward and focus on supporting employees throughout a crisis.
+- The most resilient organizations are the ones that turn inward and focus on supporting employees throughout a crisis.

 - Employees that feel cared for and supported are much more likely to stay in their roles despite disruptions, creating needed stability for organizations in crisis.

 - Organizations that successfully withstand a crisis are better prepared to overcome new challenges again in the future.